naivary/filevault/README.md

 ### `GET /api/v1/health`
 This endpoint allows for an automatic healthcheck of the application which is useful in the context of Docker and Kubernetes.

+## Configuration
+The configuration of filevault can be done using environment variables or by flags using the CLI.
+CLI configuration takes precedence over environment variables if both are set.

+### `FILEVAULT_DIR`
+Directory under which the uploaded files will be stored.

+### `FILEVAULT_HOST`
+Host address for the http server to listen to

+### `FILEVAULT_PORT`
+Port of the http server to listen to